 Near Kingston in Frontenac County, Ontario — Central Canada

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-A different marker also named Fort Henry (within shouting distance of this marker); Kingston Navy Yard (approx. half a kilometer away); The Stone Frigate (approx. half a kilometer away); Strategic Importance / Importance Stratégique (approx. half a kilometer away); Point Frederick Buildings (approx. 0.7 kilometers away); Sir James Lucas Yeo (approx. 0.7 kilometers away); Commodore’s Residence, 1815 (approx. 0.7 kilometers away); Point Frederick (approx. 0.8 kilometers away).
+A different marker also named Fort Henry (within shouting distance of this marker); Kingston Navy Yard (approx. half a kilometer The Stone Frigate (approx. half a kilometer away); Strategic Importance / Importance Stratégique (approx. 0.6 kilometers away); Point Frederick Buildings (approx. 0.7 kilometers away); Sir James Lucas Yeo (approx. 0.7 kilometers away); Commodore’s Residence, 1815 (approx. 0.7 kilometers away); Pro Patria 1812-1814 (approx. 0.8 kilometers away).
 Touch for a list and map of all markers in Kingston.